vipul2802/o365hq.com/content/blog/Microsoft Teams for IT Governance.md

 ![](https://o365hq.com/images/825.png)

-Teams is one of several Office 365 services built on the Office 365 Groups framework.
-When someone creates a team, an Office 365 group is created as well.
-By default, all users with a mailbox in Exchange Online have permissions to create Office 365 groups and, therefore, a team in Microsoft Teams.
+Teams is one of several Microsoft 365 services built on the Microsoft 365 Groups framework.
+When someone creates a team, a  Microsoft 365 group is created as well.
+By default, all users with a mailbox in Exchange Online have permissions to create Microsoft 365 groups and, therefore, a team in Microsoft Teams.
 This certainly eases the burden on admins who might receive hundreds of requests to create teams, but it can also lead to issues like team duplication or inadvertent deletion of teams and content.
-If you want to have tighter control and restrict the creation of new teams, you can delegate group creation and management rights to an Office 365 Security Group in the **Office 365 Admin Center**.
+If you want to have tighter control and restrict the creation of new teams, you can delegate group creation and management rights to a Microsoft 365 Security Group in the **Microsoft 365 Admin Center**.

 It's important to note that Teams yields the most benefits when there is a good balance between allowing end-users to create the teams they need,